krgross/st512-course-notes/docs/05-OneFactorLayout.md

 ### A vocabulary for describing designed experiments

-However, because many of the examples in this part will arise from designed experiments, it is useful to have a scheme and an associated vocabulary for categorizing designed experiments.
+Here we present a scheme and a vocabulary for describing designed experiments.
 We will see that our scheme aligns closely with the statsitical methods that we use to analyze the resulting data.
 In other words, if we can identify the experimental design, then the design will often suggest the appropriate statistical analysis.

 There are two basic elements of a designed experiment.
 The *treatment structure* of an experiment describes how the different experimental treatments are constructed.
 The *randomization structure* of an experiment describes how those experimental treatments are assigned among different units.
-Some additional terminology is helpful here.
+It is also useful to distinguish the entity to which the treatment is assigned from the entity that is measured.
 The *experimental unit* (EU) is the physical entity to which a treatment is assigned, while the *measurement unit* (MU) is the entity that is measured.
 The measurement unit is often the same as the EU, but not always.
 The *experimental error* is the variation in the response among EUs assigned to the same treatment.

-As we will eventually see, the treatment and randomization structures of an experiment align tightly with the different components of a statistical model.
+The treatment and randomization structures of an experiment align tightly with the different components of a statistical model.
 The *fixed effects* in a statistical model describe how the average response differs among the treatment groups.
 The *random effects* in a statistical model describe how the replicate experimental units assigned to the same treatment vary.
-(We will have more to say about the distinction between fixed vs.\ random effects later.)
+(We will have more to say about the distinction between fixed vs.\ random effects [later](#random-effects).
 In short, the treatment structure of an experiment determines how the fixed effects should be specified, and the randomization structure determines how the random effects should be specified.

 ### Roadmap